 We work closely with our partners, both online and during working visits.
 Read more about our recent working visit to Peru: Between floods and water shortage, the relevance of water modeling for local watersheds in Tumbes, Peru.

-Young Experts Program and Water Authorities International Introduction and Orientation Program
+Young Experts Programme and Water Authorities International Introduction and Orientation Programme

-- The Blue Deal Program is partly supported by the Young Experts Program (YEP) and the Water Authorities International Introduction Program (KIWI).
+• The Blue Deal Programme is partly supported by the Young Experts Programme (YEP) and the Water Authorities International Introduction and Orientation Programme (KIWI).
 In the Blue Deal Peru project, Noorderzijlvest coordinates the activities of two YEPers.
 YEP gives young Dutch professionals the opportunity to gain experience abroad.
-Young local professionals also have the opportunity to gain experience in an international working environment through Dutch organizations.
+Young local professionals also have the opportunity to gain experience in an international working environment through Dutch organisations.
 More information about YEP

-- Noorderzijlvest also participates in the KIWI program.
-This two-year training program provides water managers with the experience and skills needed to work with water abroad.
+• Noorderzijlvest also participates in the KIWI program.
+This two-year training programme provides water managers with the experience and skills needed to work with water abroad.
 This enhances the quality of our Blue Deal projects.
 More information: KIWI